 Navratri color of the day - Orange

-Wear Royal Blue colour, the day of Saptami of Navratri, which is on Wednesday and participate in the fervours of Navratri celebrations.
-The Royal Blue colour goes hand in hand with the sense of royalty, elegance and unmatched elegance.
-The richness of the colours spreads the warmth of trust worthiness and reliability.
+Wear Orange colour, the day of Saptami of Navratri, which is on Sunday and participate in the fervours of Navratri celebrations.

 Navratri color of the day - Peacock Green

 The 8th day of Navratri is Ashtami.
 Wear the sublime Peacock Green on the eighth day of Navratri celebrations.